Mental Health First Aiders

 Updated: 19/06/2023 212 KB

 Who are we?
-We are a mental health support team in the West Lancs locality.
+We are a mental health support team in the West Lancashire locality.
 Our lovely Education Mental Health Practitioners come into school and work with children and young people to support them with their mental health needs.
 We are a low -intervention service, this means we work with children with early signs of mental health challenges, or mild-moderate needs.

 Meet Lizzie our Education Mental Health Practitioner.
 Lizzie works with children at Delph Side Primary.